UKCloud/documentation/articles/other/other-faq-sla.md

 ### Do you offer an SLA on the UKCloud-provided virtual firewall?

 Virtual firewalls are covered by the UKCloud management plane (IaaS layer or below) SLA.
 Customers can claim service credits for affected VMs in the event of an outage, where the fault is within UKCloud-controlled components.
-Further details are available in the Service Definition.
+Further details are available in the [*SLA definition*](other-ref-sla-definition.md).

 ### Does UKCloud offer an SLA covering the performance of a VM or its storage?